You can get from Paris to London by train, bus or flight.

-Take a coach, flight or train to travel 213 miles (343 km) from Paris to London.
-If speed is a priority, then a flight is the best option with an average duration of 1 h 5 min; whereas, if saving money is more important, then a coach is the best option with prices starting as low as £62.
-The most popular travel providers which serve this journey are Flixbus, easyJet or Eurostar among others.
-Travellers can even take a direct flight or train from Paris to London.
+Take a coach, flight, ferry or train to travel 213 miles (343 km) between Paris and London.
+The most popular travel providers which serve this route are Flixbus, Vueling or Eurostar among others.
+Travellers can even take a direct coach, flight or train from Paris to London.

 Travelling between Paris and London can be done by either train, bus or flight and depending on the mode of transport can be done between 2 and 8 hours.
 Using the Eurostar service is the quickest and most convenient way between the two cities and gets from the capital of France to the capital of the UK within 2 hours.

 Cheapest Time to Book

 Two providers, Eurolines and iDBUS operate direct routes, both finishing their journeys at London Victoria Coach Station, with an average travel time of around 8 hours.
 Eurolines services depart from Paris Gallieni Porte Bagnolet, with around 11 departures a day, while iDBUS routes leave from Gare Paris Bercy, with up to 7 departures a day.
 Although this travel mode option has the longest travel time it is the most scenic, and sometimes saves travellers the most money.

 The Eurostar service departs from Paris Gare du Nord and arrives at London St. Pancras International station in the centre of the city.
 There are around 10 Eurostar trains that depart Paris every day with a direct service time of between 2 and 2.5 hours.
 Facilities on the train include wifi, air conditioning, luggage racks and a refreshment service.
 To save money on Eurostar tickets book as far in advance as possible.